ForestOfLight/skyoobguide/docs/movement/multi-player.md

 > Credit: Saint for discovery, ForestOfLight for optimization

-This is a revival of the patched [Poof Warp](./patched/../../patched/pre-0.14.5/#poof-warp--disconnect-warp) behavior.
+This is a revival of the patched [poof warp](../../patched/pre-0.14.5/#poof-warp--disconnect-warp) behavior.
 This trick will take you to a spot under the map (with coordinates 0, 0, 0) called the "shadow spot" or "zero point."
 Here’s how to do it:

 <div style="width:100%;height:0px;position:relative;padding-bottom:56.250%;"><iframe src="https://streamable.com/e/9ybibb?loop=0" frameborder="0" width="100%" height="100%" allowfullscreen style="width:100%;height:100%;position:absolute;left:0px;top:0px;overflow:hidden;"></iframe></div>